 • Click OK again and then wait for the Switch to restart.
 This takes up to two minutes.
 This does not affect the Switch's configuration.

-9.4.4.
-Server Control
+9.4.4 Server Control

-The function allows users to enable or disable the HTTP or HTTPS or SNMP v1/v2c or SNMP v3 or SSH or Telnet service individual using the CLI or GUI.
+The function allows users to enable or disable the SSH or Telnet or Web service individual using the CLI or GUI.